pzavolinsky/Autocore/README.md

 If no suitable pre-configured module exists, your first task is to choose an integration strategy:

 * Top-down integration: start from your project's highest abstraction (e.g. the entry-point class) and work your way down to its component classes.
-* Bottom-up integration: start from small isolated/decoupled components and work your up to its client components.
+* Bottom-up integration: start from small isolated/decoupled components and work your way up to its client components.
 * Hybrid integration: do top-down and bottom-up at the same time.

 ##### Top-down integration